 Be prepared to look at several sources, and be aware that you might not find any information on the organization in question.
 Below are suggested resources to start with:

-- The organization's web site, if one exists.
+The organization's web site, if one exists.
 Most established nonprofits will describe their missions and activities.
 Some will post annual reports, financial data, and staffing.
+Remember that the existence of a website doesn't mean that any for-profit or nonprofit organization is trustworthy.

 Selected examples of these resources are listed below.